 Take-home Code Challenge for Employers

-Welcome, and congratulations on making it to this exciting stage of the hiring process!
+Welcome, and congratulations on reaching this exciting stage of the hiring process!
 I’m thrilled that you’re considering having me join your team.

-To help me understand your problem-solving skills, technical proficiency, creativity, and collaborative dynamics, I’ve designed a take-home code challenge just for your team.
+To help me understand your team, and its problem-solving skills, technical proficiency, creativity, and collaborative dynamics, I’ve designed a take-home code challenge for your team.
 This challenge is your chance to showcase your team’s coding abilities in a relaxed, real-world environment.
-I’ve crafted the problems to be both engaging and fun, so it won’t seem like work.
+I’ve crafted the problem to be both engaging and fun, so it won’t seem like work.
 I’m looking forward to seeing what you come up with!

 Please approach this as you would any internal project, including typical communication and code review processes.
-Note, the scope may be slightly larger than a typical code challenge, but if you leverage the whole team it will go fast.
+Make sure to leverage the whole team so it’ll go fast.
+This exercise is not just about the end product but also about showcasing your team’s work culture and communication.

 Timeline: